jlfwong/hvac-sim-app/src/lib/questions.md

 # Electric furnaces

 The heat pumps hooray codebase says electric furnaces have no capacity limit, but all the advertised furnaces I see have a kW limit.

+# Significant divergence

+- IAT BTU calculation in heat pumps hooray seems like it's off by ~50x.
+This is a TODO in the python server codebase
+- hvac-math simulates equipment being turned on & off, rather than just assuming equipment operates instantaneously to maintain temperature.
+This supports calculation of real resulting temperatures when equipment is undersized
+- The solar calculations in the python codebase are incorrect
+- So far, zones is assumed to always be 1 in this codebase